AlienLabZ/aliendroid-activerecord/README.md

 		<version>1.0.0</version>
 	</dependency>

-But if you don't use Maven, just go to our Download section and get aliendroid-core.jar and aliendroid-activerecord.jar.
+If you don't use Maven, just go to our Download section and get aliendroid-core.jar and aliendroid-activerecord.jar.
 Add those jars to your dependencies in your Android project.
 You will need RoboGuice and his specifics dependencies too.

 Using
 ------